byoso/django_silly_auth/README.md

 | `` |  |  |  |  |
 | `` |  |  |  |  |
 | `` |  |  |  |  |

+## Credential
+`credential` is a field that expects an email OR a username, both can match as well.

 ## Autorization with jwt token
 If `IsAuthenticated` is needed, add this in your headers: